 A little under an hour away, Lyme is bustling.
 All its wooden furniture, panelling and floors are being wax-polished in preparation for the new season, and the Mortlake Tapestries are carefully vacuumed.

 Across the county, meanwhile, Dunham Massey is recovering from its phenomenally successful two-year transformation into the Stamford Military Hospital.
 Staff are preparing for post-war life in 2016 by creating a new exhibition, opening the restored stable block and celebrating the 400th anniversary of the watermill.

 These are all examples of the love and commitment that go on behind the scenes at the Trust every day.
 The new ten-year strategy ‘Playing our part’ will ensure such care can continue into the future.
-Hilary McGrady is Director of Operations and Consultancy, and a member of the executive team responsible for the development of the strategy.
-She says such care is precisely the purpose of the area focusing on ‘Looking after what we’ve got’.
+Our Director-General Hilary McGrady says such care is precisely the purpose of the area we're focusing on with ‘Looking after what we’ve got’.

 ‘While it is tempting to think that a new strategy is all about new things, the strength of this one is that it builds on what the Trust already does, makes us examine where we need to get better and pushes us to constantly improve,’ she says.
 ‘Looking after what we have forms the backbone of everything else we do.’

 The sort of work that gets wrapped up in this part of the strategy is wide and varied, and the Trust is putting its money where its mouth is in terms of financial commitment.
 ‘The National Trust will spend £100 million a year looking after our properties over the ten years of the strategy,’ explains Hilary.

 ‘Conservation of chattels, repairs to buildings and interiors and land management are all examples of the work that is sometimes taken for granted as simply what we do, yet it is incredibly important to the day-to-day preservation of our places.’